hardmanko/ofxCX/docs/mainpage.md

 Misc.:
 -----------------------
 + helloWorld - A very basic getting started program.
-+ renderingTest - Includes several examples of how to draw stuff using ofTexture (a kind of pixel buffer), ofImage (for opening image files: .png, .jpg, etc.), a variety of basic oF drawing functions (ofCircle, ofRect, ofTriangle, etc.), and a number of CX drawing functions from the CX::Draw namespace that supplement oF functionality.
++ renderingTest - Includes several examples of how to draw stuff using ofFbo (a kind of offscreen buffer), ofImage (for opening image files: .png, .jpg, etc.), a variety of basic oF drawing functions (ofCircle, ofRect, ofTriangle, etc.), and a number of CX drawing functions from the CX::Draw namespace that supplement openFramework's drawing capabilities.

-\section yourFirstExperiment Creating A Blank Experiment
+\section yourFirstExperiment Creating a Blank Experiment

 To create your first experiment, follow the steps for using the examples in \ref examplesAndTutorials up to and including step 3.
-Then create a blank .cpp file in the source directory of the project folder you made.
+Then create an empty .cpp file in the source directory of the project folder you made.
 In the file, you will need to include CX_EntryPoint.h and define runExperiment, like in the example below:
 \code{.cpp}
 #include "CX_EntryPoint.h"